gislaveds-kommun/mediabevararen/README.md

 The default settings will be changed in the config.json if you change settings while running the program.

+The setting **headless_for_full_height** is to run the extraction process with or without GUI

-The Setting **Headless false** is for "debugging" the clicks on the crawled websites.
+**Headless false** is good for "debugging" the clicks on the crawled websites.
 Meaning you will see what happens during the run.

-The Setting **Headless true** is used for the actual web extraction run becuse only with **Headless true** will you get the **full height** of the screenshot.
+**Headless true** is used for the actual web extraction run becuse only with **Headless true** will you get the **full height** of the screenshot.
+It will also be faster.

+The setting **xsd_file** is for the validation of the FGS XML

+The setting **contract** is the name of the contract file and is a prepration for making the LTA archive package in another process.

+The setting **systemnamn** is the name of the system that has published the website.

+The setting **pages_to_crawl_file** is the list of pages/urls that is crawled during the web extraciton.

+The setting **basemetadata_file** is the metadata to be used for the current web extraction.

-The setting **Click-Banner Xpath** is used to change the Cookie banner clicked on when running the web extraction **Website click on banner**.
+The setting **Click-Banner Xpath** defines the XPath of the cookie banner to be clicked during the Website click on banner extraction process."

 ### Constants in constants.py
 These are settings that are used in the program but they can not be changed when the program is running.